gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

 The module can then be started and you can send data to it and get the data from it.
 You can also integrate a different module or output using an audio peripheral module.

-The following figure demonstrates a simple decoding stream where the decoded audio is sent to an I2S output and returned to the application:
+The following figure demonstrates a simple decoding audio system, where the decoded audio is sent to an I2S output and returned to the application:

 .. figure:: images/audio_module_example.svg
    :alt: Audio module stream example